zeekay/better-auth/README.md

 npm run dev
 ```

+If you're making changes to the component, open a separate terminal
-6. Back in the first terminal, run the component build watch task (keep this running)
+and run the build watch task

 ```bash
 npm run build:watch